7. Multiplicative Functionals#

 Theorem 7.1

 The factorization of a multiplicative functional described in Theorem 7.1 is a counterpart to the Chapter 4 Proposition 4.1 decomposition of an additive functional.
 We used the Proposition 4.1 martingale to identify the permanent component of an additive functional in Chapter 4.
-In this chapter, we shall use the multiplicative martingale isolated by Theorem 7.1 to represent a change of probability measure, but one that will help us understand long-term risk return tradeoffs.
+In this chapter, we shall use the multiplicative martingale isolated by Theorem 7.1 to represent a change of probability measure, one that will help us understand long-term risk return tradeoffs.
+While \({\widetilde L}\) is a multiplicative martingale, \(\log {\widetilde L}\) is a super martingale.
+There is a weaker connection between the two representations, however.
+Write the additive decomposition as:

 Example 7.6